louiec3/custom-functions/README.md

 # custom-functions
-Just a repo of commonly used functiojns.
+Just a repo of commonly used functions.